gordielachance/wp-soundsystem/readme.txt

 echo $tracklist->get_tracklist_html();
 ?>`

+!
+There is currently a Wordpress bug that breaks our shortcodes.
+See [the issue on Github](https://github.com/gordielachance/wp-soundsystem/issues/82)..

 = What is the community user ? =

 The community user is a Wordpress user you need to create, and that will be assigned as author to the content created automatically by the plugin, for instance imported tracks or sources.